abdrahmansoltan/Learning-Notes/JavaScript/04-API.md

 ## Local Storage

 - The `localStorage` read-only property of the `window` interface allows you to access a `Storage` object for the Document's origin; the stored data is saved across browser sessions. ![local storage](./img/localStorage.png)
 - The keys and the values stored with localStorage are always in the `UTF-16 DOMString format`, which uses two bytes per character.
-As with objects, integer keys are automatically converted to `strings`.
+As with objects, integer keys are automatically converted to strings.
+  - So to store the data structure correctly in localStorage, store it as a **JSON-strings** with `JSON.stringify()`
 - localStorage is `Blocking`, so it can slow down the app
 - _note_ : when you `get` items from `localStorage`, they lose the `prototype Chain` they had
 - **1oca1Storage** is best suited to information that: